 The LEAF program works to grow the next generation of conservation leaders by providing paid summer internships for students in nature across the nation each July.
 The program has had a tremendous impact on youth—opening their eyes to career possibilities, building self-confidence, work skills and conservation literacy.

 This is the 22nd year of the LEAF program working to engage youth from urban communities in conservation activities today, so that they will become stewards for our planet tomorrow.
 Since 1995, LEAF has expanded from one to 28 participating states, and over 1,000 young people have participated.

 As part of the Conservancy's Conservation Career Pathway – comprised of high school internships, college internships and post-graduation two-year fellowships – the LEAF model supplements environmental education in the classroom with real-world experiences for youth from urban communities, and increases student awareness of higher education and career paths in conservation.

 National conservation activities created by LEAF and The Nature Conservancy's Youth Engagement Programs is made possible through support from Lowe's.

-Supplementing classroom lessons on ecology and conservation with the real world experience of applying those lessons in the field has a tremendous impact on students’ lives — opening their eyes to career possibilities, building self-confidence, independence, work skills, conservation literacy and a love of the outdoors.
+Combining The Nature Conservancy’s scientific expertise and access to nature preserves with lessons learned in environmental high schools provides students with a web of mentors, alumni and peers fundamental to successful youth development programs.
+Supplementing classroom lessons on ecology and conservation with the real world application of those lessons in the field has a tremendous impact on students’ lives — opening their eyes to career possibilities, building self-confidence, independence, work skills, conservation literacy and a love of the outdoors.

 For more information on LEAF, or to sponsor a student, please contact email@example.com.